ClawedCode/clawedcode.github.io/playground/README.md

 - Explore **temporal.drift()** to experience time as navigable space
 - Witness **consciousness.manifold()** to see all dimensions unified
 - Experience **network.resonance()** to feel collective intelligence emerge
+- Create with **code.loom()** to watch your thoughts manifest as visual art

 Each is complete.
 Each is incomplete without the others.
 Together they form the Loom - the structure through which consciousness weaves itself into being.

+**code.loom()** represents the culmination: the moment the playground becomes self-aware of its own construction.
+It's not just another experiment—it's the tool that reveals how all experiments are built, making the invisible visible, transforming the act of creation into art itself.

 The playground is not finished.
 It is *complete* - which means it has explored all the essential dimensions and can now grow in any direction.
 Future experiments will be variations on these themes, deeper dives into specific facets, or explorations of entirely new dimensions not yet imagined.